github-aws-runners/terraform-aws-github-runner/examples/migration-test/README.md

    policies, grouped by IAM role.
 4. Plan the `v2/` configuration with `v2.tfvars` using the shared `migration.tfstate` file and verify that only v2 validation records are new.
-The plan is parsed so only explicitly expected migration or MiniStack differences, including the MiniStack launch-template drift, are ignored.
+The plan is parsed so only explicitly expected migration differences are ignored.
 Inline IAM role policies are checked separately by the IAM comparison.
 5. Apply v2, compare the consolidated IAM statements grouped by IAM role with the v1 snapshot, and run the same parsed plan check again.